One learns science best by doing science.

 Most of the courses for the Biological Chemistry major have laboratories connected to the courses.
 We also encourage students to carry out research in collaboration with faculty either during the academic year or in the summer.
 Wellesley has been very fortunate to receive funding from a number of foundations (such as the Beckman Foundation) and government agencies (such as NSF, NIH and USDA), which support our student-faculty collaborative research.

 Independent study (BIOC 250 or BIOC 350) can be carried out for one or two semesters with faculty mentors.
 Students typically read about a faculty member’s research on the Science Center web site and then talk to the faculty member about carrying out research in a particular laboratory.

 Senior Thesis Research (BIOC 360) and Senior Thesis (BIOC 370) can be carried out in a student’s senior year.
 Students who have shown marked excellence in their major field may earn honors in the major, which involves writing an honors thesis and successfully passing an oral examination by a thesis committee.
-All majors will receive a letter from the Director of Biological Chemistry in their second semester junior year explaining current policy for obtaining honors in the major.
+All majors will receive an email from the Director of Biological Chemistry in their second semester junior year explaining current policy for obtaining honors in the major.
 There is also an option for a thesis that does not lead to honors (BIOC 355/365).

 This booklet has additional tips for getting involved in research and brief descriptions of many faculty research projects related to biological chemistry at Wellesley.